 “It’s now being used across the industry,” Stadler said.
-Netflix and other platforms continue to dismiss data like the “Demand Expressions,” but absent any firm information from those sources, it’s likely these substitutes will continue to be used.
+Netflix and other platforms continue to dismiss data like the Nielsen ratings but absent any firm information from those sources, these substitutes may be the best way to measure success.

 Here is a look at the top 10 digital originals over the past 90 days in the United States (Aug.
 10 to Nov.
 7, 2018):

 “Stranger Things” is a bit of an outlier: It’s a show that maintained a steady level of popularity, even as other shows premiere, explode in popularity, and disappear once audiences complete their binges.

 “It’s a special show, and the passion seems to be heightened,” Stadler said.
 “It seems that particular show has staying power beyond anything.
 There hasn’t been a show that comes anywhere close to it.”

 Among other Netflix series, “13 Reasons Why” and Germany’s “Dark” came close, but those shows are no longer in the top 10.